-A year in the life of Eintracht Frankfurt's versatile young talent Marius Wolf reminds you that anything is possible in football as the 22-year-old starlet has journeyed from Bundesliga nobody, to one of the first names on the Eagles’ team sheet.
+A brief glimpse into the life of Borussia Dortmund's newest young talent Marius Wolf reminds you that anything is possible in football, with the 23-year-old starlet journeying from Bundesliga nobody to one of the division's most sought-after stars in double-quick time.

-It’s December 2016 in Hannover, and a young, hungry, versatile player trying to earn his chance at his dream of playing in the Bundesliga is playing in the fourth tier of German football with Hannover’s reserve team.
-The winger was frustrated, disgruntled that his chance hadn’t come.
-So much so, that he spoke to his parents and agent about his options.
+It's December 2016 in Hannover.
+A young, hungry and versatile player is knocking about in the fourth tier of German football with Die Roten's reserve team, trying to realise his dream of playing in the Bundesliga, The winger grows frustrated, disgruntled that his shot at the big time hasn't come.
+So much so, that he speaks to his parents and agent about his options.

 "When I was sent to the amateurs [at Hannover] it wasn't easy at all," Wolf explained to German sports publication kicker.
 "I was thinking, 'How come I'm not getting my chance?
 Why can't I show what I can do?'"
 He resolved to roll up his sleeves and press on, ever hopeful that his opportunity to shine would one day arrive.

 Luckily for Wolf, eagle-eyed Eintracht Frankfurt sporting director Fredi Bobic was on the hunt for a player with potential that could bolster his and Niko Kovac's squad for the remainder of the season.
 He saw the potential, raw determination, speed and strength of the disgruntled dynamo, as well as his wicked crossing ability and eye for goal.